NordicESMhub/GEO4962/_episodes/02-infra.md

 resources ([Notur](#notur)) and post-processing and visualization facilities with large storage capacity ([NorStore](#norstore)).

-The picture below introduces the data life cycle from the generation of your model outputs on Notur computing facility (Abel) to the preservation of your model results in the [NorStore archive](https://archive.norstore.no/).
+The picture below introduces the data life cycle from the generation of your model outputs on Notur computing facility (Saga) to the preservation of your model results in the [NorStore archive](https://archive.norstore.no/).

 ![](../fig/lifecycle.png)